semrush/intergalactic/website/docs/components/product-head/product-head.md

 ![product-head margins](static/margins.png)

-If there is a [Notice](/components/notice/) in the header, it has 8px margin-bottom to the elements in ProductHead.
+If there is a [Notice](/components/notice/) in the header, it has an 8px margin-bottom to the elements in ProductHead.

 ![product-head notice-margins](static/notice-margins.png)